Texas Assumed Name Certificates

 Which business types are best suited for using an assumed name?

 While many business types can benefit from using an assumed name/DBA, sole proprietorships use assumed names most often (Mary Kate doing business as Mary K's Cookies).
 Corporations and LLCs often use DBAs too (i.e. CarMax Business Services, LLC doing business as CarMax)

 Do I need a DBA if I’m forming an LLC?

 What if important information about my DBA name has changed?

-Can I revise an Assumed Name Certificate after filing?
+Can I revise an assumed name certificate after filing?

 Do I need to renew my assumed name certificate?
-How often must I do so?